Russell Haggar

 - Sociologists are, for various reasons, critical of IQ theories and they can show that social class factors have a considerable impact on educational achievement even for pupils of equal measured intelligence

-- It has been argued in some sociological studies that social class inequalities in educational achievement can be explained partly in terms of the cultural deprivation of working class pupils and their families.
-Other sociologists have claimed that it is inappropriate to make this argument in relation to the vast majority of working class parents who are ambitious for their children.
+- It has been argued in some sociological studies that social class inequalities in educational achievement can be explained partly in terms of the cultural deprivation of working-class pupils and their families.
+Other sociologists have claimed that it is inappropriate to make this argument in relation to most working-class parents who are ambitious for their children.

-- The theories of Bourdieu and their application in the studies work of Ball and Ball, Bowe and Gerwitz who make use of the concepts of cultural, economic and social capital are very useful.
+- The theories of Bourdieu and their application in the studies of Ball, Bowe and Gerwitz who make use of the concepts of cultural, economic and social capital are very useful.
+These theories suggest that although many working -class parents are ambitious for their children, they may lack the cultural, economic and social capital which are necessary to translate their ambitions for their children into effective practical help.

-- It is clear that relative working class educational underachievement can be explained partly as a consequences of relative material economic deprivation.
+- Relative working-class educational underachievement can be explained partly because of relative material economic deprivation.

-- Relative working class educational underachievement is explained partly as a consequence of the organisation of the UK education system: working class children are less likely to attend effective schools and more likely to experience the effects of negative labelling within schools.
+- Relative working-class educational underachievement is explained partly because of the organisation of the UK education system: working class children are less likely to attend effective schools and more likely to experience the effects of negative labelling within schools.
 Some recent studies suggest that the negative labelling investigated in interactionist studies of the 1960s-1980s is still prevalent in the early C21st.

-- It is argued that the growing quasi-marketisation of education has in practice operated to the disadvantage of of working class parents and their children who have been less able than middle class children to secure access to high performing schools.
+- It is argued that the growing quasi-marketisation of education has in practice operated to the disadvantage of working-class parents and their children who have been less able than middle class children to secure access to high performing schools.
+However, supporters of the New Right approach to education policy continue to argue that such policies have improved school effectiveness and increased equality of educational opportunity.
+This, however, is widely disputed by many expert sociologists

 In the following documents information is provided on relationships between Gender and Educational Achievement and Ethnicity and Educational Achievement.